Raise Capital

 Control

-Issuing common stock may be a better option if the company wants to retain control over its operations and decision-making.
+Issuing preferred stock may be a better option if the company wants to retain control over its operations and decision-making.
 Common shareholders have voting rights, which can be used to elect the board of directors and influence other important matters.
 Preferred shareholders do not have voting rights, so issuing preferred stock would not dilute the control of the company's existing shareholders.

 Risk and return